DavidLam89/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  RDBMS is Relational Database Management System.
+It manages storage, querying, updating functions of a database.

+  SQL, the Structured Query Language, is a language  which is used to interact with RDBMS.

 1. Why do tables need a `primary key`?

+  Primary key benefits:
+    - Easy to locate a row
+    - Every row is unique, there is no repetitive data
+    - The best option to have other tables connected using foreign key, or joining tables using a common data column
+    - Help keep track of data being added to the table

 1. What is the name given to a table column that references the primary key on another table.

+  Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+  Create a third table

 ## Project Set Up